swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 The thunk again uses the indirect return, so we can avoid any kind of implicit existential boxing even on those layers.
 Errors are always returned indirectly, so we do not need to do it explicitly.

-#### Collecting result/error from the Invocation
+#### Recipient: Collecting result/error from the Invocation

 Now that the distributed method has been invoked, it eventually returns or throws an error.

-Collecting the return (or error) value is also implemented using the `DistributedMethodInvocationHandler` we passed to the `invoke(...)` method before.
+Collecting the return (or error) value is also implemented using the `DistributedMethodInvocationHandler` we passed to the `executeDistributedTarget(...)` method.
 This is done for the same reason as parameters: we need a concrete type in order to efficiently pass the values to the actor system, so it can encode them without going through existential wrappers.
 As we cannot implement the `invoke()` method to be codable over the expected types -- we don't know them until we've looked up the actual method we were about to invoke (and apply generic substitutions to them).

 The implementation could look as follows: